umamimolecule/react-monitor-calibration/README.md

 ## How does it synchronise between the different pages?

-It uses browser local storage to update the current slide.
-The pages are polling overy 200ms to check whether another page has changed the slide, and if so will then synchronise to show the same page.
+It uses browser local storage to detect when the current slide has been changed.
+The pages poll local storage every 200ms to check whether another page has changed the slide, and if so will then synchronise to show the same page.

 ## What?
 I have to manually calibrate my monitors?!